Senior Resources » 10 Helpful Tips For Quitting Smoking After 55

 3. Get active.

 Studies have proven that exercise helps reduce nicotine cravings (according to SmokeFree.gov).
 If you want to put away your cigarettes forever, start an exercise routine!
 It doesn’t have to be anything strenuous.
 Just thirty minutes a day should help you stay in shape and keep those cravings at bay.
 Try jogging or walking.
 Swimming is also a good option for anyone with joint pain or mobility issues.
-The key is to stay moving!
+You don’t have to join a gym to stay active.
+You can always walk or jog in place or take the stairs instead of the elevator.
+The key is to keep moving!

 4. Remove triggers.

 Maybe your ashtray has been around longer than your oldest child.
 Or maybe you use a lighter your grandfather gave you.
 These things, however benign, can tempt you to smoke.
-You don’t necessarily have to throw away your ashtray or favorite lighter but put them in a place where they can’t be seen.
+You don’t necessarily have to throw away your ashtray or favorite lighter, but put them in a place where they can’t be seen.
 Out of sight, out of mind.
+Also, triggers aren’t always external.
+Sometimes, they’re internal, too.
+For example, some people might crave a cigarette as soon as a wave of stress hits them.
+Or they might need a cigarette in hand to cope with sadness or loneliness.
+Recognizing the feelings that trigger a nicotine craving can help you deal with them more effectively.

 5. Reward yourself for the small victories.